allpurposemachines/hypermap/www/getting_started.md

+---
+layout: layouts/docs.njk
+---

-# Getting Started with HyperMap
+# Getting Started

 HyperMap is an API standard for services that are easier to build and use than services with normal REST interfaces.